f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 VELOS HA Considerations and Recommended Practices
 =================================================

-As with previous generation BIG-IP appliances and chassis there are multiple HA topologies that are supported for VELOS tenants.
+As with previous generation BIG-IP appliances and chassis, there are multiple HA topologies that are supported for VELOS tenants.
 In general, the HA setup for VELOS will mimic vCMP guest HA setup, as there is no HA configured at the underlying F5OS platform layer, although there is HA between the dual system controllers.
 Some customers prefer to utilize dedicated links (within a LAG) for the HA interconnect which carries HA VLANs between tenants, and other customers prefer to run these HA VLANs over the existing in-band ports (within a LAG), and not dedicate ports for the HA interconnect.
-The remaining parts of this section will cover the different topology options specific to the VELOS platform and cover pros and cons of each approach.
+The remaining parts of this section will cover the different topology options specific to the VELOS platform, and cover pros and cons of each approach.

 VELOS BX110 Blade
 -----------------

-Each VELOS BX110 blade has two physical ports, that currently support the following options for connectivity: 100Gb, 40Gb, 4 x 25Gb, 4 x 10Gb.
-Currently both ports on the same blade must be configured for the same speed and mode.
-The number of blades installed may dictate what approach makes the most sense, as the number of ports available and the performance required may dictate some topology decisions.
+Each VELOS BX110 blade has two physical ports, that currently support the following options for connectivity: 100Gb, 40Gb, 4 x 25Gb, and 4 x 10Gb.
+Currently, both ports on the same blade must be configured for the same speed and mode.
+The number of blades installed may dictate which approach makes the most sense, as the number of ports available, and the performance required, may dictate some topology decisions.

 .. image:: images/velos_high_availability/image12.png
   :align: center